shreya-saini-07/Data-Analysis-for-GDP-of-India/README.md

 # Data
 The data is sourced from https://data.gov.in/, an Open Government Data (OGD) platform of India.
 The download instructions are provided in the next segment.
 The data for GDP analysis of the Indian states is divided into two parts:
 - Data I-A: This dataset consists of the GSDP (Gross State Domestic Product) data for the states and union territories.
 - Data I-B: This dataset contains the distribution of GSDP among three sectors: the primary sector (agriculture), the secondary sector (industry) and the tertiary sector (services) along with taxes and subsidies.
 There is separate dataset for each of the states.
-You are expected to read the dataset for the available states and join these (in Python) if needed.
+We will read the dataset for the available states and join these (in Python) if needed.

-# Expected
-- GDP Analysis of the Indian States
-- GDP and Education Dropout Rates: To check if there is any relationship between per capita GDP with dropout rates in education.